Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/components/dropdowns.md

 ---
 layout: docs
 title: Dropdowns
-description: Toggle contextual overlays for displaying lists of links and more with the Boosted dropdown plugin.
+description: Toggle contextual overlays for displaying lists of links and more with the OUDS Web dropdown plugin.
 group: components
 aliases:
   - "/docs/components/dropdowns/"